pivotal-marcela-campo/cf-networking-onboarding/c2c/130-dataflow-extra-credit.markdown

 So far the overlay packet has been encapsulated into an underlay packet and then it is sent to a second Diego Cell.
-Once the underlay packet gets to the Diego Cell it is gets decapsulated by the VTEP.
+Once the underlay packet gets to the Diego Cell it gets decapsulated by the VTEP.
 But how does "it" know to send these specific underlay packets to the silk-vtep interface to be decapsulated and not other packets?